The Beginner's Guide to Cat Shows and Competitions

 One Week Before:

-• Trim nails and clean ears.
+• Deep clean time.
+Trim the nails (judges appreciate not being scratched!) and clean the ears.

 The Day Before: